deniseaudio/audio-backend/README.md

 2. Run the Docker image:

-  - `/Users/example/Desktop/Music`: the path to the music directory on the host machine, this will be mounted as a volume in the container.
+  - `-v /Users/example/Desktop/Music`: the path to the music directory on the host machine, this will be mounted as a volume in the container.
+  - `-p 3003:3000`: the port to expose on the host machine. **Note**: if using with Nginx, use `127.0.0.1:8000:3000`.

   ```shell
   docker run -p 3003:3000 \